-Please note: The Yangtze River cruise section of your itinerary will not be confirmed by the cruise operators until after you commence your tour as it is subject to local river conditions and water levels.
-Your Local Guide will do their utmost to keep you informed of any changes but cannot guarantee against delays or - in rare cases - cancellations of sections of your itinerary.
-Shore excursions are subject to change depending on local conditions.
+The Yangtze River cruise section of your itinerary will not be confirmed by the cruise operators until after you commence as it is subject to local river conditions and water levels.
+Your local guide will do their utmost to keep you informed of any changes but cannot guarantee against delays or - in rare cases - cancellations of sections of your itinerary.
 A detailed itinerary will be handed out on the vessel each day.